rydje/clojure/exercises/concept/tracks-on-tracks-on-tracks/.docs/instructions.md

 # Instructions

-In this exercise you'll be writing code to process a list of programming languages you are planning to practice from Exercism platform.
+In this exercise you'll be writing code to keep track of what programming languages you want to learn on Exercism.
+The list just keeps on growing!

 You have six tasks.